karuvally/bak/README.md

 - By default, files will be backed up inside 'bak' directory in user's home

 ## Configuring Bak
+- The configuration file is automatically generated as '/home/user/.config/bak.conf'
+- Add complete path to directories to which the backups should be saved
-- After the initial run, Bak will automatically create the configuration file
+- Separate each directory in the configuration file by a newline
--
+- Lines beginning with '#' are treated as comments

 ## To-Do
 - better bak.conf file